Europe - 2025 - Memories + New Experiences

 Moses Marx - Merchant - 11 Helmstederstrasse, Wilmersdorf, Berlin

-In talking with several people passing by, I learned that most of the buildings on my father's bloack and nearby had been built around 1900.
+In talking with several people passing by, I learned that most of the buildings on my father's block and nearby had been built around 1900.
 There was damage from World War II bombing, and most of them had been repaired.
 I couldn't tell with 100% certainty that the house my father lived in was (not) rebuilt (some from their doors clearly were over 100 years old), but it seems likely it is the original building, probably with the apartments made into smaller units that I imagine my grandfather's residence would have been (he was wealthy prior to the end of World War I).

 Plaque - re: Albert Einstein

 Talking with several people walking in my father's birthplace neighborhood, I learned that about 2 1/2 blocks from where my father lived from his birth in 1918, (I'm guessing) until emigrating to Cincinnati in 1927, was the residence of Albert Einstein from 1917 (recruited from Zurich) until the end of 1932 - when on a trip to the U.S. - he saw the upcoming rise of Hitler, and never came back.
-The apartment building was destroyed by allied bombing, but the plague is at the location of the newer building in German and English.
+The apartment building was destroyed by allied bombing, but the plaque is at the location of the newer building in German and English.

 glistening glass- residence - our home 1962-3 - Zurich